onedata/op-worker/README.md

 Deploying a release
 ===================

 After generation of a release package, configuration files contain default parameters.
-The script 'apply_config', that comes with the package (in directory 'config') is used to set up and start a release.
+The script 'veil_cluster', that comes with the package (in directory 'bin') is used to set up and start a release.

 Prerequisites
 -------------

-Firstly, the user must have execution rights on both '/config/apply_config' and '/bin/veil_cluster_node' scripts.
+Firstly, the user must have execution rights on both '/bin/veil_cluster' and '/bin/veil_cluster_node' scripts.

-Secondly, 'config.args' file must be present in 'config' directory (along with 'apply_config' script).
+Secondly, 'config.args' file must be present in 'config' directory (along with 'veil_cluster' script).

 Setting parameters
 ------------------